Esclarmonde: Synopsis

 The story is based on a medieval legend and revolves around Esclarmonde, an empress and sorceress of Byzantium.
 Sequestered by her emperor father, Phorcas, who has recently abdicated the throne to her, she bemoans her love for Roland, a knight and Count of Blois, believing she will never be allowed to be with him.
 Following a suggestion from her sister, Parséïs, Esclarmonde uses her magic powers to transfer Roland to the magic island where she joins him and continues to do so on a nightly basis and, hiding behind a veil, never reveals her identity.
 She reveals to him also that his country is in danger, attacked and besieged by the Saracens, and grants him a magic sword with which he will be capable of defeating the enemy.
-It will serve him well as long as he will remain faithful to her.
+It will serve him well as long as he remains faithful to her.

 Roland then goes to help the besieged Blois and wins the battle with the leader of the Saracens.
 In reward, he is granted by the king of France the hand of his royal daughter.
-But Roland refuses to accept that offer not disclosing the reason.
+But Roland refuses to accept that offer, not disclosing the reason.
 When he finally confesses his nightly tryst to the Bishop of Blois, the bishop and a group of monks intervene on Esclarmonde's arrival, performing an exorcism and in a crucial moment manage to tear off her veil and thus reveal her identity.
 Feeling betrayed, Esclarmonde, in her bravura aria O Roland, tu m'as trahie, et me voilà...
 Regarde-les ces yeux, rebukes Roland for his faithlessness.
 The confrontation scene proceeds with Roland trying at the last moment to use his sword to defend her from the monks.
 Suddenly, the magic sword shatters to pieces, and Esclarmonde, surrounding herself with a ring of fire and demons, curses Roland and disappears.

 The ex-emperor, Phorcas, upon hearing of Esclarmonde's disobedience, summons her to him and insists she renounce Roland.
 He threatens to remove her magic powers and to execute Roland.
 Reluctantly, she submits and when Roland is brought before her she implores him to forget her.
 A tournament takes place to award the victor with Esclarmonde's hand in marriage.
 When the winner, clad all in black, is asked his name, he replies "despair", and refuses the hand of Esclarmonde.
 Esclarmonde recognizes the voice immediately, however, as that of Roland, and when her veil is lifted he recognizes her as well and all hail the new empress and her valiant consort.